csuwildcat/interoperable-web-development/edge-mode-and-feature-detection/README.md

 You can find out about other features that can be detected using Modernizr [here](http://modernizr.com/docs/).

 ###Summary
-In this lab you have learned how to use Internet Explorer's Edge Mode and how to use Feature Detection via Modernizr.
+In this lab you have learned about standard HTML5 document support in Microsoft Edge and how to use Feature Detection via Modernizr.